Panthera pardus tulliana: Taxonomy

 In the 19th and 20th centuries, the Anatolian leopard was considered a distinct leopard subspecies that occurred only in western Turkey.
 The leopard specimens available in zoological museum collections do not differ significantly in the sizes and shapes of skulls.
 Therefore, the subspecific names tulliana, ciscaucasica and saxicolor are currently considered synonyms.

-An analysis of leopard samples from Afghanistan revealed that they belong to P. p. saxicolor, but intergrade with the Indian leopard (P. p. fusca) in eastern Afghanistan.
+The Indus River is thought to form a topographical barrier to the dispersal of this subspecies.
+An analysis of leopard samples from Afghanistan revealed that they were of P. p. saxicolor, but intergraded with the Indian leopard.
+A genetic analysis of 49 leopard skin samples collected in the Azad Jammu Kashmir and Galyat regions of northern Pakistan corroborated this intergradation; these samples revealed haplotypes of both Persian and Indian leopards.

 In 2017, the Persian leopard population was subsumed to P. p. tulliana, which is the oldest available name for the leopard subspecies in West Asia.

 Phylogeny

-A phylogenetic analysis indicates that P. p. tulliana matrilineally belongs to a monophyletic group that diverged from the African (P. p. pardus) and the Arabian leopard (P. p. nimr) in the second half of the Pleistocene.
+A phylogenetic analysis indicates that P. p. tulliana matrilineally belongs to a monophyletic group that diverged from the African leopard (P. p. pardus) and the Arabian leopard (P. p. nimr) in the second half of the Pleistocene.
 DNA analysis indicates that the leopards in Iran belong to a single gene pool and form a distinct subclade.

 Characteristics

-P. p. tulliana has a grayish, slightly reddish fur with large rosettes on the flanks and back, smaller ones on the shoulder and upper legs, and spots on the head and neck.
+P. p. tulliana has grayish, slightly reddish fur with large rosettes on the flanks and back, smaller ones on the shoulder and upper legs, and spots on the head and neck.
 It varies in colouration; in Iran both pale and dark individuals occur.
 Its average body length is 158 cm, with a 192 mm long skull and a 94 cm long tail.
 It weighs up to 60 kg.

 Biometric data collected from 25 female and male individuals in various provinces of Iran indicate an average body length of 259 cm.
 A young male from northern Iran weighed 64 kg.